Wishbone (TV series): Development

 Wishbone was conceived by Rick Duffield after brainstorming with his staff about "making a show for kids that was told from a dog's point of view".
 Following several iterations of this idea, including one in which the dog loved music and another in which he brought good luck (hence the name Wishbone), Duffield hit on the idea of Wishbone imagining himself as heroic figures from literature.
 His eventual goal was "an entertaining way for kids to get their first taste of great books".

+Humorist Mo Rocca was a writer on the series in 1995.
+In his 2016 commencement speech at Sarah Lawrence College, Rocca described the experience as "storytelling boot camp," noting that the job required adapting classic literature into half-hour episodes with a dog in the lead role.

 Casting

 In the summer of 1993, Duffield spent three days casting for the dog star at a motel courtyard in Valencia, California, looking at between 100 and 150 dogs.
 After filming a seven-minute pilot which captured Wishbone's character and suggested the show's format, he presented it to PBS.

 Larry Brantley, the voice of Wishbone, was cast following "a five-minute impromptu audition" in which he imagined Wishbone's thoughts as Soccer "was obsessing, like, over this tennis ball".

 For the literary scenes, the producers created a repertory company of local stage actors, dubbed The Wishbone Players.